 Sullivan County Natural Resources Department has cider making equipment available for public use.

 Staff and trained volunteers will be ready to help you turn your apples into fresh-squeezed cider.
 We ask that you have at least 2 people in your group that can help at the cidery, though 3-4 are preferred.
 Children are welcome as long as they are supervised by an adult.
 This adult is not counted in the 2 helping at the cidery.
 Appointments must be made at least 1 day in advance.
-The cider pressing season isn't very long - only from the end of August until end of October, so make your appointment today!
+The cider pressing season isn't very long - only from the beginning of September until end of October, so make your appointment today!

 Bring your apples and turn them into fresh squeezed cider!